-In February 2016 the Council agreed its Corporate Plan that aligned to the priorities of the then new administration.
-The Corporate Plan set out to be a real working document that addressed the needs of the special place which is the wider New Forest district.
-The priorities, and an overview of the performance achieved against these priorities during 2016/17 are as follows:
+In February 2016 the Council agreed its Corporate Plan that aligned to the priorities of the, then new, administration.
+The Corporate Plan, entitled 'Delivering for our Communities' set out to be a real working document that addressed the needs of the special place which is the wider New Forest district.